wesfrost/vibe-book-creator/.idx/airules.md

 You can find the official SDK documentation and code samples here: https://googleapis.github.io/js-genai/

+## Coding, Architecture, and Debugging
+Always run npm run dev as a background process

 ## Golden Rule: Use the Correct and Current SDK

 Always use the Google Gen AI SDK to call the Gemini models, which is the